-The Compensation Committee has not granted stock based awards other than stock options in the past.
-The Compensation Committee will evaluate the mix of stock options, restricted stock and other stock based awards in the future to provide emphasis on preserving stockholder value generated in recent years while providing incentives for continued growth in stockholder value.
+The Compensation Committee has not granted stock based awards other than stock options and restricted stock units in the past.
+The Compensation Committee will evaluate the mix of stock options, restricted stock units and other stock based awards in the future to provide emphasis on preserving stockholder value generated in recent years while providing incentives for continued growth in stockholder value.